-Iowa farmland values have increased significantly over the last decade.
-In 2003, the average price per acre for medium quality soil was \$2,237.
-In 2015, that number had increased to \$7,054 per acre.
-Although there has been a small dip in the market in recent years, this still equates to a 315 percent increase in farmland values in a twelve-year period.
+Iowa farmland values have increased significantly over the last decade.37 In 2003, the average price per acre for medium quality soil was \$2,237.38 In 2015, that number had increased to \$7,054 per acre.39 Although there has been a small dip in the market in recent years,40 this still equates to a 315 percent increase in farmland values in a twelve-year period.

-With such a colossal return on investment, it's easy to understand why investors are lining up to try their luck with Iowa farmland.
-Since the 1990s, Iowa farmland has consistently beaten the stock market, creating many millionaire farmers in the process.
-Savvy investors recognize the value in owning hard assets that are imperative to the preservation of the advanced industrial civilization we live in-such as the production of food.
-This flurry of investor activity has helped drive the steady increase in farmland values.
+With such a colossal return on investment, it's easy to understand why investors are lining up to try their luck with Iowa farmland.41 Since the 1990s, Iowa farmland has consistently beaten the stock market, creating many millionaire farmers in the process.42 Savvy investors recognize the value in owning hard assets that are imperative to the preservation of the advanced industrial civilization we live in-such as the production of food.43 This flurry of investor activity has helped drive the steady increase in farmland values.44

-The final component to this triad of forces that will inevitably lead to increased instances of injustice for property heirs is the fact that the majority of Iowa farmland is currently owned by an elderly population.
-Specifically, 56 percent of Iowa farmland is owned by people age sixty-five and older, while 30 plowing-into-farmland-heres-why/#41ff36bc2ab2.
+The final component to this triad of forces that will inevitably lead to increased instances of injustice for property heirs is the fact that the majority of Iowa farmland is currently owned by an elderly population.45 Specifically, 56 percent of Iowa farmland is owned by people age sixty-five and older, while 30 percent is owned by people age seventy-five and older.46 Since the elderly are at a higher risk of death and 33 percent of all Iowa farmland is acquired by inheritance,47 it doesn't require a Nostradamus-like gift of premonition to envisage the type of scenario described in the Johnson hypothetical increasing in frequency.
+It is also worth noting that 8 percent of Iowa farmland is already held through tenancy-incommon ownership48 and thus, is already susceptible to this very problem.